 Grails: Transient Properties on Command Objects

-On Grails domain classes it’s possible to declare variables as transient (i.e. should not be persisted to the database) by using the transients
+On Grails domain classes it’s possible to declare variables as transient (i.e. should not be persisted to the database) by using the transients property:

 static transients = ['firstName']